A day planned for girls in 6th, 7th, and 8th grades in the Hill Country area

 What goes on in a chemical reaction and why things go “boom”

-Learn how to build a rocket
+Learn how to build a simple battle bot and rumble!

-Learn how to make environmentally friendly cleaners and cosmetics
+Learn how to make environmentally friendly products

 Analyze the tell-tale evidence left behind in a crime scene